hzget/hzget.github.io/notes/rust/lifetime.md

 The Rust compiler's borrow checker will compare scopes to determine whether all borrows are valid.

+When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.
+If the reference returned does not refer to one of the parameters, it must refer to a value created within this function, in which case it would be a dangling reference because the value will go out of scope at the end of the function.
+(Just like the case in Example: Lifetime Errors)

 Key Concepts of Lifetimes
 ---